dshovchko/radio-shell/README.md

 ### Which player and stream should you choose?

 Choose from your preferences for sound quality, memory consumption and bandwidth of your Internet channel.
+And of course, the required player must be installed on your system.

 | Player        | Codec         | Memory  |
 | :-------------: |-------------| :-----:|
 | mpg123      | mp3 | < 1mb |